eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 We only want to authenticate once and use that as the authorization header.
 This means we should add this as our `Suite Setup` in our `Settings` table.

-- Add a keyword `Authenticate And Set Headers`.
+- Implement the keyword `Authenticate And Set Headers`.
-- Add your new keyword as the `Suite Setup`.
+- Set that keyword as the `Suite Setup`.

 > :bulb: Suite setup supports only running a single keyword.
 > When doing exercises with `BROWSER` library, you need to use `Run keywords` as